Chemical analyses of biologic samples; e.g. blood, urine and tissue.

 Blood and urine

-The concentration of elements in blood and urine samples is determined by High Resolution Inductively Coupled Plasma Mass Spectrometry (HR-ICP-MS) instrument on Element 2 (Thermo Finnigan, Bremen, Germany).
+Biomatlab-Bergen cooperate with the ICP-laboratory at the Department of Earth Science in Bergen and the Trace element laboratory at LKB - Helse Bergen.
+The concentration of elements in blood and urine samples is determined by High Resolution Inductively Coupled Plasma Mass Spectrometry (HR-ICP-MS) instrument (Thermo Scientific™ Element XR™).

 Scanning electron microscopy (SEM), transmission electron microscopy (TEM) with EDXA detectors are used to detect metal particles in the tissue samples.
-These instruments are available at ”Felles elektronmikroskopisk forskningslaboratorium” in ”Realfagbygget”, UiB.
+These instruments are available at ELMILAB in ”Realfagbygget”, UiB.

-Our new Ultrahigh resolution optical dark-field microscope can also resolve particles down to about 80 nm in size.
-See more about it.
+Our Ultrahigh resolution optical dark-field microscope can also resolve particles down to about 80 nm in size.
 Polyethylene wear particles from prosthesis surfaces can be identified by light microscopy using polarized light.

 Trace element concentration in the tissues can be measured using Laser Ablation ICP-MS, which is an analytical technique that uses a Nd/YAG laser to vaporize a thin layer of any material.
 The laser beam, which can be between 4-70 μm in diameter, can scan lines through the tissue sections.
 The vaporization takes place in a chamber where the ablated material is carried by helium gas to the argon plasma (8000K) which ionize the sample.
 The ions are analyzed by a sector field mass spectrometer.

 The LA-ICP-MS technique has demonstrated the ability to identify the element composition and localization of particles in the cases of failed prosthetic implants and also around well fixed dental titanium implants (Flatebø et al 2010)